 (C$ 6.50 shipping)

-Bill came into the world April 14, 1927.
-Denied Indian Status because his Kutenai mother married a non-native man, Bill’s experience of discrimination and displacement was a defining force.
+Bill Lightbown came into the world April 14, 1927.
+He lived as a non-status Indian because his Kutenai mother married a non-native man, Bill’s experience of discrimination and displacement was a defining force.
 His fight for freedom began when he was jailed for vagrancy (being an Indian in an alley at night).
 After breaking out of jail, twice, he soon got involved in politics.
 His work for Indigenous Peoples' organizations, including co-founding the United Native Nations, spans more than 70 years.

 Also available in e-book format from amazon: